QuietMisdreavus/vimfiles/README.md

 *Note to self:* To add a new plugin to the `bundle` directory, don't use `git clone`, use `git submodule add` instead.
 That makes sure git properly sees the new folder as a submodule instead of a bunch of new files.

+*Also:* `git submodule update --remote --merge` updates all the submodules in a repository, in one command, it's fantastic.